Server-side request forgery (SSRF)

 Server-side request forgery (also known as SSRF) is a web security vulnerability that allows an attacker to induce the server-side application to make HTTP requests to an arbitrary domain of the attacker's choosing.

-In typical SSRF examples, the attacker might cause the server to make a connection back to itself, or to other web-based services within the organization's infrastructure, or to external third-party systems.
+In a typical SSRF attack, the attacker might cause the server to make a connection to internal-only services within the organization's infrastructure.
+In other cases, they may be able to force the server to connect to arbitrary external systems, potentially leaking sensitive data such as authorization credentials.

 What is the impact of SSRF attacks?